Mental health and wellbeing

 Focusing on eating well and rethinking diets

-"No Diet Day" is a day which creates space for us to consider what our thoughts and personal stance on diets might be, particularly when diets tend to cause lots of debate and discussion among us all.
+It's important that we consider what our thoughts and personal stance on diets might be, particularly when diets tend to cause lots of debate and discussion among us all.

 As a dietitian, the first thing I think about with the word "diet" is not necessarily a positive thought.
 Diets set in place rules that must be followed and achieved for success to happen, and this is often not the case.
 Regularly avoiding food and being physically hungry usually, at some point, results in breaking a diet rule.